 I was the inaugural Theatre Artist in Residence at Cork Opera House-UCC 2018 - 2020.
-I've been a recipient of an Arts Council Theatre Bursary for play-writing, a mentor on the Young Playwrights Programme with Fighting Words Cork, and creator of Hammergrin's In Darkness Vast.
+I'm a mentor on the Young Playwrights Programme with Fighting Words Cork, and creator of Hammergrin's In Darkness Vast.
 I wrote Stage Irish, which won the Writers Guild of Great Britain Playwrights Progress Award 2014 and co-wrote Hollander, nominated Best Production at the Irish Theatre Awards.

 Recent directing includes The Herd and The Seafarer (Play it By Ear, Everyman), In One Eye, Out the Other (Cccahoots, Dublin Fringe Festival and First Fortnight Festival) and WHALE (Cork Opera House, Midsummer Festival 2019).

 Repped as an actor by Maureen and Eleanor at First Call Management

 A remarkable new work of theatre and song that explores our age-old need to reach out beyond ourselves, even in the most remote place imaginable.
 Following four human lives across the lifespan of a whale; the stories of Orisin, Kwire, Unkle and Koastguard intertwine in subtle and abrupt ways, sending echoes long into the future.

 By turns epic and intimate, featuring original songs and music, a superb cast that features Noelle Brown, Julie Maguire, John McCarthy and Dominic Moore on the Cork Opera House stage; in collaboration with a brilliant creative

 team including composer Fiona Sheil, lighting and set designer Eoin Winning, costume designer Valentina Gambardella and assistant director Katrina Foley.